-There’s a big range of ways we can have aphantasia.
-Some people are full, no visual, physical, auditory, olfactory, or auditory, and some of us have one or two senses (but still no visual)
+There’s a wide range of ways we can have aphantasia.
+Some people have total aphantasia, no visual, auditory, olfactory, or motor imagery, and some of us have partial aphantasia (one or two of these senses but still no visual).

-I have a physical imagination + memory and I can hear my own voice in my head (though no other sounds)
+I have a physical imagination and I can hear my own voice in my head (though no other sounds).

 Anyone else have a physical imagination?
 How does it work for you?